crypt0kitik/Introduction-to-Machine-Learning-Methods/Logistic_regression/READ_ME.txt

 2.15: Question "How many number of contacts were done in this campaign?"
 2.16: Question "How many number of contacts were done in the previous campaign?"
 2.17: Question "How many days that passed by after the client was last contacted?"

-PART 3: making predictions
+2.18: Showing text that states "Waiting for user input..."

-3.1 Collecting user responses and making predictions
+PART 3: Collecting user responses and making predictions 3.1: Converting all values to int and name them
+3.2: Converting the user input into the format that the model understands 3.3: Converting to pandas-format
+3.4: Making prediction using logistic regression
+3.5: Displaying the prediction result
+3.6: Defining and configuring the button to initiate prediction